Unlocking one of Tupper's best kept secrets

 - "Great memories!" - GV

 - "Yay...
 Little Wolf Beach!
 A very important part of my childhood!" - LA

 - "Little Wolf Beach, a huge part of my childhood.
 I learned to swim there and also took my life guard training there.
 We always stayed at camp 2-3 weeks every summer.
 Now I bring my son there and he loves it." - DQ

 In addition to having all of the benefits of being located in a more secluded location, Little Wolf Beach has a lot to offer!
-From a large, sandy, play area, playground, campground, volleyball net and two great swimming docks to a shaded picnic and pavilion area, food shack, showers, restroom and changing area, this beach has all of the amenities you would expect to find at a great beach and more.
-But it is more than the "things" it offers... as you can tell from the statements above, it is also about the memories that can be created there.
+From playground, campground, volleyball net, two great swimming docks, and large, sandy play area to the shaded pavilion area, food shack, showers, restroom, and changing area, this beach has all of the amenities you would expect to find at a great beach.
+But it is more than the things it offers -- as you can tell from the statements above, it is also about the memories that can be created there.

 So if what you have learned so far doesn't sound like enough of a reason to check out Little Wolf Beach, I bet this will!

-I know what you are thinking... it's time to grab the sunscreen, towels, and swim trunks.
-But, before you hit the beach, there are still a few pieces of information that we forgot to share:
+I know what you are thinking: it's time to grab the sunscreen, towels, and swim trunks.
+But before you hit the beach, there are still a few pieces of information we forgot to share: